Van Johnson: Freelancer

 Johnson guest-starred as Joe Robertson, with June Allyson and Don Rickles, in the 1960 episode "The Women Who" of the CBS anthology series The DuPont Show with June Allyson.
 In 1961 Johnson traveled to England to star in Harold Fielding's production of The Music Man at the Adelphi Theatre in London.
 The show enjoyed a successful run of almost a year, with Johnson playing the arduous leading role of Harold Hill to great acclaim.

-In 1968 he was in the successful MGM film Yours, Mine and Ours (1968 film) along with Lucille Ball and Henry Fonda.
+In 1968 he was in the successful MGM film Yours, Mine and Ours along with Lucille Ball and Henry Fonda.
 Johnson also guest-starred on Batman as "The Minstrel" in two episodes (39 and 40) in 1966.
+From the late 1960s, he appeared in Italian-produced genre films.

 In the 1970s, he appeared on Here's Lucy, Quincy, M.E., McMillan & Wife and Love, American Style.
 He played a lead character in the 1976 miniseries Rich Man, Poor Man, and was nominated for a prime time Emmy Award for that role.
 In the 1980s, he appeared on an episode of Angela Lansbury's Murder, She Wrote along with June Allyson.
 He also appeared in a special two-part episode of The Love Boat, "The Musical: My Ex-Mom; The Show Must Go On; The Pest, Parts 1 and 2" which aired on February 27, 1982, and co-starred Ann Miller, Ethel Merman, Della Reese, Carol Channing, and Cab Calloway.

 In the 1970s, after twice fighting bouts of cancer, Johnson began a second career in summer stock and dinner theater.
 In 1985, returning to Broadway for the first time since Pal Joey, he was cast in the starring role of the musical La Cage aux Folles.
 In that same year he appeared in a supporting role in Woody Allen's The Purple Rose of Cairo.
-At the age of 75, now grey and rotund, he toured in Show Boat as Captain Andy.
+At the age of 75, then grey and rotund, he toured in Show Boat as Captain Andy.
 His last film appearance was in Three Days to a Kill (1992).
 In 2003, he appeared with Betsy Palmer for three performances of A. R. Gurney's Love Letters at a theater in Wesley Hills, New York.

+Honors

+For his contribution to the film industry, Johnson has a star on the Hollywood Walk of Fame at 6600 Hollywood Blvd.